 What is the aim of the trial?

-This phase 3 trial will test a drug (GSK2402968) that has been designed to skip exon 51 of the dystrophin gene.
-The investigators will be assessing the effect of GSK2402968 on the muscle function of boys with Duchenne muscular dystrophy and will continue to monitor the safety of the drug.
+This phase 1 trial will test a drug (GSK2402968) that has been designed to skip exon 51 of the dystrophin gene.
+The investigators will be assessing the safety and tolerability of the drug in boys/adolescents who are unable to walk.
+Importantly they will also study the absorption and processing of the drug in their bodies.

 Duchenne muscular dystrophy is caused by a fault in the gene that carries the instructions for the essential muscle protein called dystrophin.
 Molecular patches (also known as 'antisense oligonucleotides') are short strands of DNA that can restore the production of dystrophin protein by a process called 'exon skipping'.
 Exon skipping works by masking the faulty part of the dystrophin gene, allowing a shortened but functional dystrophin protein to be produced, as is produced by people with the milder condition Becker muscular dystrophy.

 GSK2402968 is designed to mask mutations in a region of the dystrophin gene called exon 51.
 Approximately 13% of Duchenne muscular dystrophy patients have a mutation in this region and could therefore potentially be treated with GSK2402968.
 To find out more information about exon skipping and how it works, please follow the link to our FAQ at the end of this page.